ianhernandezz/Surfs_Up/README.md

 **Summary:** Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.

+Between June and Decemember the temperatures recorded do not seem to have too much of a difference, which can affect other types of analysis in the future.
+Otherwise, the data reported has some difference, specifically in the count, to wehre June had 183 more data points.
+These numbers undoubly made the data a little inconsistent for a comparison as the average is affected along with high, mid, and low.
+Therefore, the comparison is not fully accurate.

+From the anaylsis that was just conducted.
+Two additional queries that I would recommend to be done are;
+* Humidity
+* Precipitation

+These two additional points of data would give a better insight of things that could be influencing the temperatures during these months.
+Additionally, it will provide a better gauge of wha is going on with rising temperatures of the planet (additinal usage if wanted).